maduwanthaj/ntp-server/README.md

 ## File Structure

-- **Dockerfile**: Sets up the Alpine environment, installs Chrony, and copies the startup script.
+- **Dockerfile**: Sets up the Alpine environment, installs chrony, and copies the startup script.
-- **app.sh**: The startup script that configures Chrony based on the provided environment variables and launches Chrony in the foreground.
+- **app.sh**: The startup script that configures chrony based on the provided environment variables and launches chrony in the foreground.

 ## Reference

-For more details on **Chrony**, visit the [official Chrony project website](https://chrony-project.org/).
+For more details on `chrony`, visit the [official chrony project website](https://chrony-project.org/).

 ## License